pace-neutrons/resolution_functions/docs/source/glossary.rst

         upgrade significant enough to alter the :term:`resolution` is done, a new "version" is created for that :term:`instrument`.

-    setting
-        A set of :term:`options<option>` that can be made for a particular :term:`version` of a particular :term:`instrument`.
-This can be, for example, the choice of the :term:`Fermi chopper` parameters.
+    configuration
+        A set of :term:`options<option>` built into an :term:`instrument` that change the physical configuration of the :term:`instrument`, affecting the :term:`resolution`.
+These are things such as the choice of :term:`Fermi chopper` or analyser.
+In the context of this library, this is a set of instrument parameters, grouped by a name (:term:`option`), which get provided to a :term:`model` together with the constant parameters.

     option
-        One of the options that can be chosen for a given :term:`setting`.
+        One of the options that can be chosen for a given :term:`configuration`.
 This is tied to a particular :term:`version` of a particular :term:`instrument`.
-For example, if a :term:`Fermi chopper` is a :term:`setting`, the "option" is one of the choices that can be made for that :term:`Fermi chopper`.
+Any given INS instrument may have several :term:`options<option>` for a given :term:`configuration` for users to choose from, which affect several parameters of that instrument.

+    setting
+        A user-chosen experimental parameter that affects the :term:`resolution`.
+In practice, this can be the incident energy and the chopper frequencies, depending on the :term:`instrument`.
+        In the context of this library, a :term:`setting` is an argument specifically required by a :term:`model`.

     model
         A method to represent the :term:`resolution function`.
 There are different ways of